NSN

 0

-Humans in the Loop is becoming central to India’s approach to Artificial Intelligence (AI) as the country’s IndiaAI Mission marks a strategic shift in how AI is woven into economic growth, governance, and social inclusion.
+Humans in the Loop model is becoming central to India’s approach to Artificial Intelligence (AI) as the country’s IndiaAI Mission marks a strategic shift in how AI is woven into economic growth, governance, and social inclusion.
 As a frontier technology, to make AI a companion in India’s growth story, AI models need a human workforce to train, validate, monitor, and ethically guide AI systems.

 This is where the Humans-in-the-Loop (HITL) model mandates our attention to look deeper into AI accuracy, reducing bias, localising AI for Indian languages and contexts and ensuring responsible and trustworthy AI.